wjnicholson87/Bellybutton_Bacteria/README.md

 # Bellybutton Bacteria Burgers
-Use Plotly to create an interactive data visualization to help discover and document the ideal unknow bacteria to use in a protein synthesis.
+Use Plotly to create an interactive data visualization to help discover and document the ideal unknown bacteria to use in a protein synthesis.